 One on One with Me: Research can be daunting and new products can be overwhelming.
 I’m here to help with that and I’m here to help you get the answers to your questions about methods, products and homes.
 Consultations with me get you either a phone call or video meeting as well as a printable book customized to what you’re looking for.

-The Healthy Home Cure: Are you ready to overhaul your home with my step by step process and guidance?
-You’re probably a good fit for the Healthy Home Cure — my robust online course and series.
+The Healthy Home Blueprint: Are you ready to overhaul your home with my step by step process and guidance?
+You’re probably a good fit for the Healthy Home Blueprint — my robust online course and series.
 I walk you through each area of your home with an itemized plan to help you cut out toxins and create a healthier space.